mpv-player/mpv/DOCS/man/mpv.rst

 e.g. of 2 ``input.conf`` files located in two config directories, only the one from the directory with higher priority will be loaded.

-A third config directory with lowest priority is the directory named ``mpv`` in the same directory as ``mpv.exe``.
-This used to be the directory with highest priority, but is now discouraged to use and might be removed in the future.
+A third config directory with the lowest priority is the directory named ``mpv`` in the same directory as ``mpv.exe``.
+This used to be the directory with the highest priority, but is now discouraged to use and might be removed in the future.